 … So okay, so maybe my school took some artistic liberty in adapting the traditions, but it was a big deal to me, okay?

 Fast forward 10 years later, I was finally able to make my Carnival dreams come true, visiting the actual festivities in January 2014… and again in February 2020!
 (Yup, super recently, so you know this guide is up to date!)

-Well, better late than never.
-Armed with the most recent info (and some glitzy throwback pics), here is a 2019 guide to experiencing the oh so famous Quebec Winter Carnival, or if you wanna get Frenchy – the Carnaval de Québec.
+So, armed with the most recent info (and some glitzy throwback pics), here is a guide to experiencing the oh so famous Québec Winter Carnival, or if you wanna get Frenchy – the Carnaval de Québec.

-Where to Stay During the Quebec Winter Carnival 2019
+Where to Stay During the Québec Winter Carnival

 First – if you haven’t done so already, I highly recommend you book yourself some accommodation for Carnaval ASAP.
 This is a very popular time to be in the city, so hotel prices will go up accordingly.
 Here are some recommendations:

-The Hilton Quebec: This is where I stayed during my visit and it was perfect – a super central location within walking distance to all points of interest and festival sites, plus excellent views.
+The Hilton Québec: This is where I stayed during my first visit and it was perfect – a super central location within walking distance to all points of interest and festival sites, plus excellent views.
 Because we booked early, we snagged a great deal too so I definitely would recommend staying here.
 They were closed all of 2020 for major refurbishments but they seem to be reopened now!
 Click here to check prices and availability.